Project-64/reloaded/README.md

 * new documents will adhere to the original file naming specifications (huh - is it really me writing this?) for consistency with the original project.

+The original Project 64 headers currently remain in the files, which were originally created by the first Project 64.
+New documents will receive Project 64 Reloaded headers, with information on the matters covered above.

 ###Version numbering scheme

+Versioning is a bit more tricky here as we need to deal with both the legacy and some limitations of the repository platform (git).
+After many sleepless nights, it's been elected by a one person committee that Project 64 Reloaded will follow these guidelines when it comes to numbering the versions and respective changing of the names of the files:

 * version numbers for unaltered documents will remain as they were in the original archive
 * version numbers of the documents updated within this repository will be bumped by one minor number over the highest previously available and will remain so for its life in the repository, unless *structural* changes (like adding/removing relevant sections) are introduced later to the files
 * If an updated version (with a higher version number than the originally used one) is found elsewhere and the changes are merged into the version available here - the version number will be updated accordingly

 ###Language of the documents